The syntax of SELECT is relatively complex. This section describes the SIMPLE SELECT syntax.

 table_function

-LOCATION = '{oss\|s3}://$ACCESS_ID:$ACCESS_KEY@$HOST:s3_region/remote_file_path', where$ACCESS_ID,$ACCESS_KEY, and$HOSTare the access information required for accessing OSS, COS, and S3, respectively.s3_regionspecifies the region information when S3 is used.
+LOCATION = '{oss\|s3}://$ACCESS_ID:$ACCESS_KEY@$HOST:s3_region/remote_file_path', where$ACCESS_ID,$ACCESS_KEY, and$HOSTare the access information required for accessing OSS, COS, and S3, respectively. s3_region specifies the region information when S3 is used.
 These sensitive access information are stored in the system tables of the database in an encrypted manner.

-- TYPE = 'CSV': specifies the following fields:
+- TYPE = 'CSV' specifies the following fields:

 LINE_DELIMITER: specifies the line delimiter of the CSV file.
-The default value isLINE_DELIMITER=chr(10).FIELD_DELIMITER: optional.
-Specifies the column delimiter of the CSV file.
+The default value isLINE_DELIMITER=chr(10).FIELD_DELIMITER: an optional field that specifies the column delimiter of the CSV file.
 The default value isFIELD_DELIMITER='\t'.ESCAPE: specifies the escape character of the CSV file.
-It can be only one byte.
-The default value isESCAPE ='\'.FIELD_OPTIONALLY_ENCLOSED_BY: optional.
-Specifies the character used to enclose field values in the CSV file.
+It must be a single byte.
+The default value isESCAPE ='\'.FIELD_OPTIONALLY_ENCLOSED_BY: an optional field that specifies the symbol used to enclose field values in the CSV file.
 The default value is an empty string.
-This option is used to enclose only specific types of fields, such as CHAR, VARCHAR, TEXT, and JSON.ENCODING: specifies the character set encoding format of the file.
-If not specified, the default value isUTF8MB4.NULL_IF: specifies the string that is treated asNULL.
+This option indicates that only fields of certain types (such as CHAR, VARCHAR, TEXT, and JSON) are enclosed.ENCODING: specifies the character set encoding format of the file.
+If this field is not specified, the default value isUTF8MB4.NULL_IF: specifies the string to be treated asNULL.
 The default value is an empty string.SKIP_HEADER: skips the header and specifies the number of rows to skip.SKIP_BLANK_LINES: specifies whether to skip blank lines.
-The default value isFALSE, indicating that blank lines are not skipped.TRIM_SPACE: specifies whether to remove leading and trailing spaces from fields in the file.
-The default value isFALSE, indicating that leading and trailing spaces are not removed from fields in the file.EMPTY_FIELD_AS_NULL: specifies whether to treat empty strings asNULL.
-The default value isFALSE, indicating that empty strings are not treated asNULL.PARSE_HEADER: specifies that the first row of the CSV file is directly obtained as the column names.Notice
+The default value isFALSE, which indicates that blank lines are not skipped.TRIM_SPACE: specifies whether to remove leading and trailing spaces from fields in the file.
+The default value isFALSE, which indicates that leading and trailing spaces are not removed.EMPTY_FIELD_AS_NULL: specifies whether to treat empty strings asNULL.
+The default value isFALSE, which indicates that empty strings are not treated asNULL.PARSE_HEADER: specifies that the first row of the CSV file is directly obtained and used as the column names for each column.Notice

-- TYPE = 'CSV': specifies the following fields:
+- TYPE = 'CSV' specifies the following fields:

 The

-- TYPE = 'ODPS': specifies the following fields:
+- TYPE = 'ODPS' specifies the following fields:

 location_url